+- Measures for lifecycle in smartification

+It is important to review the life cycle mea

-- Measures for lifecycle in smartification It is important to review the life cycle measures, as the related departments expand and external network connections increase with smartification. - Supply Chain Measures in Smartification It is important to review the supply chain measures, as the use of external devices and services increases with smartification.
+- It is important to review the life cycle measures, as the related departments expand and external network connections increase with smartification.

+- Supply Chain Measures in Smartification

+It is important to review the supply chain measures, as the use of external devices and services increases with smartification.